 The most common example of a personal injury from our practice is a car accident.
 In a car accident, one driver is usually at fault and causes the accident by negligence.
 The accident damages you car and also injures you.
 In order for you to be made whole, you need to get medical treatment to help fix your injuries and you need a mechanic to repair your car.
 You should be paid back for the bills from the doctors and the mechanics.
 These bills are called special damages, because they are relatively clear and straightforward.
 However, there are also other damages, like you pain and discomfort, your lost time having to go to doctors appointments, and any symptoms that are left that doctors cannot fix.
 These damages are called general damages.

-Our office, and many others, bill for personal injury representation, including worker’s comp. on a contingency fee basis.
+The office of Jeremiah Styles, and many others, bill for personal injury representation, including worker’s comp, on a contingency fee basis.
 That means no payment is required up front, during the case, or afterward if we do not win money for you.
 Our services are paid for out of the money paid to you at the end of your case.
 We make sure to get enough money for our clients so that they can pay us and be very satisfied with what goes to them to pay them back for their suffering.
-Our fees is typically 33%.
+Our fees are typically 33%.

-Our office is happy to offer free consultations to people who have questions about personal injury law, car accidents, and worker’s comp.
+Our office is happy to offer free consultations to people who have questions about personal injury law, car accidents, and worker’s compensation.
 With these type of claims, it is very important to get legal help as soon as possible.
 The first steps you take may make a big difference in the case.
 A personal injury lawyer can help make sure you are taking the right steps from the beginning.
 That is why our office offers free personal injury consultations.
 Reach our firm online or call (866) 586-8494 to set up an appointment today.